Companion Dogs

 About the Kai Ken

-The Kai Ken is a large companion dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Kai Ken is best matched with experienced owners.
+The Kai Ken is a medium companion dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Kai Ken is best matched with experienced owners.
 Typically standing 17 to 22 inches and weighing 25 to 45 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Kai Ken brings a distinct combination of traits that sets it apart.
 The Kai Ken is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Kai Ken loves being close to its people and forms strong bonds with every member of the household.